All Episodes

 You listen and then you come up with other ideas.

-One of the best ways to be awakened in the morning short of alarm clock is for to cat a loving cat to headbud you.
+One of the best ways to be awakened in the morning, short of alarm clock, is for a loving cat to headbud you, have it done almost every morning.

 And since that contributes to global warming, we want to remember that one.

-Yeah, but you know something about those beef patties.
+Yeah, but you know something about those beef patties?

 What's always amazed me about McDonald's?